AdobeDocs/experience-platform.en/help/profile/api/entities.md

 - `schema.name`: The name of the entity's XDM schema.
 In this use case, the `schema.name=_xdm.context.profile`.
 - `entityId`: The ID of the entity you're trying to retrieve.
 - `entityIdNS`: The namespace of the entity you're trying to retrieve.
+This value must be provided if the `entityId` is **not** an XID.

 A complete list of valid parameters is provided in the [query parameters](#query-parameters) section of the appendix.